TRUTH ABOUT ESTIMATES

 The formula is RCV-Depreciation-Deductible=Actual Cash Value.
 For instance: $10,000-$4,000-$1,000=$5,000

 – So your first payment will be $5,000.
 Upon completing all the work and PAYING $10,000 to your contractor the insurance company will send you a final payment (depreciation) in the amount of $4,000.
-Therefore you, the customer paid $1,000 out of pocket.
+Therefore you, the customer paid $1,000 out of pocket, which is the deductible.

-– You get thew $10,000 RCV claim from your insurance company and someone knocks on your door and says “don’t worry about your deductible, we can roof your house for what the insurance gives you.”
-Now for most people that sounds great but here’s the truth!!!
+– You get the $10,000 RCV claim and someone knocks your door and says “don’t worry about your deductible.”
+Now for most people that sounds great, but here’s the truth!!!

 *** Now what really happens is that contractor invoices for the FULL RCV of $10,000 and collects $9,000 from you and they walk away happy.
 However what they did was commit insurance fraud by sending in a fake invoice.
-The position they have put you in you didn’t deserve but it’s you that will have to send your carrier the difference to make them whole again.
+The position they have put you in you didn’t deserve.
+In the end it’s you that has to send the carrier the difference to make them whole again.

 -Generally if someone is considerably cheaper on their estimate, they are not qualified to handle your project.
 So as you can see, there is no need for you to get estimates.
 Choose a qualified contractor who is licensed, insured, has references, and carries a comprehensive warranty.
 But most importantly, you need to find a roofing company that is qualified and experienced in handling insurance claims and dealing with insurance adjusters.
 I hope this was informative, and we look forward to handling YOUR claim from start to finish saving you time, money, and headaches!
 Click HERE to learn our process.